Ep 267 | The Failed 'Assassination' of Katie Hopkins | The Glenn Beck Podcast

 And Lovely Mark

-And he then took the children and took them away.
+found me and stopped me and he then took the children and took them away.
+He

 together, I mean, we worked together.
+He didn't take them from me.

 He took them away to safety.

-He changed all of their names none of them have the same name as each other and then he took them to a new place and put them under a new address that i have no part i owe nothing and then um
+And then he took them to a new place and put them under a new address that I have no part.
+I own nothing.

-as a mother did you
+as a mother, did you,

+how do you process this?
 I'm surprised you're standing.

 I have sparkles on.
+So all is well.

 Because it was a while ago and America took me in and let me be on its roads and its sidewalks and its

 clubs and Republican events and it made me realize I was a good person.
+I thought I was.

 And it America rehabilitated me with its patriots.